 I suggest arriving early as this is a very popular museum and lines can get long.
 Set aside 2-4 hours to visit this museum.
 You will not be disappointed.

-The Anne Frank house is located near the famous Westerkerk church on the Prinsengracht canal which is the longest of the main canals in Amsterdam.
+The Anne Frank house is located near the famous Westerkerk church on the Prinsengracht canal.
+This is the longest of the main canals in Amsterdam.
 It was this church which was our beacon in finding the museum.

-When we arrived at the museum there was already a line formulated in front of the building, but as we already had our tickets purchased we did not need to worry about waiting.
+When we arrived at the museum there was already a line formulated in front of the building.
+But as we already had our tickets purchased we did not worry about waiting.
 (I recommend purchasing tickets online ahead of time)

-The museum is a somber recollection of one of many lives that were lost and impacted by this gruesome stain of human indecency, which is World War 2.
-As the reality of war washed over me I felt my eyes well up with tears as I watched video footage of the Germans invading beautiful Netherlands.
+The museum is a somber recollection of one of many lives that were lost and impacted by this gruesome stain of human indecency.
+Which is World War 2.
+As the reality of war washed over me I felt my eyes fill with tears.
+The video footage of the Germans invading beautiful Netherlands was overwhelming.
 A city I enjoyed so freely today.
-As the cruelty of the organized extermination of Jews from the Netherlands unfolded on screen I felt as if I was transported into a nightmare, knowing how it all unfolds, but unable to look away from the horror.
+As the cruelty of the organized extermination of the Jewish from the Netherlands unfolded on screen I felt as if I was transported into a nightmare.
+Knowing how it all unfolds, but unable to look away from the horror.

 When we reached the Annex upstairs we shuffled soundlessly, 12 to a room.
 Quiet tears filled the eyes of all who felt the impact of Anne’s story and their connection to it.

-Otto Frank did not want any furniture to clutter the rooms therefore on the walls hang the cutout pictures that Anne had on her wall, things the Nazis left behind after they were discovered.
+Otto Frank did not want any furniture to clutter the rooms.
+Therefore on the walls hang the cutout pictures that Anne had on her walls.
+Things the Nazis left behind after they were discovered.

-Once out of the Annex we were greeted with more screens showing interviews from Anne’s friends who had survived the war.
+Once out of the Annex we were greeted with more screens.
+These showed interviews from Anne’s friends who had survived the war.
 An old boyfriend, a school friend and then Otto Frank.
 We watched footage of the concentration camps and then saw the liberation of the Netherlands.

 Downstairs there was a room filled with interviews from people who had visited the museum throughout the years.
 Famous actors, artists, royalty, politicians, regular folks like me and you.
 All sharing how the story of Anne Frank touched them.

-The museum did not disappoint, it was an eye-opening and somber experience that did more than just preserve the former home of Anne Frank.
-It told the grueling story of World War 2 and showed the impact that the Nazis had on not only Jews in Amsterdam but the city as a whole.
+The museum did not disappoint.
+It was an eye-opening and somber experience that did more than just preserve the former home of Anne Frank.
+It told the grueling story of World War 2.
+And it showed the impact that the Nazis had on not only on the Jewish in Amsterdam but the city as a whole.

 I feel everyone should take the time to take the somber walk through the Anne frank museum to better remember and understand a history that we are all very much connected to.